-Whether you’re in a pursuit to free up some much needed space or prevent the matter altogether, removing old post revisions from your WordPress site is an available option, and in this article I’ll show you how to do just that.
+Whether you’re in a pursuit to free up some much-needed space or prevent the matter altogether, disabling or removing old post revisions from your WordPress site is an available option.
+Doing either can help reduce database bloat and optimize performance.

 define( ‘WP_POST_REVISIONS’, false );

 This line of code disables post revisions from being saved to your database in the future.
 If you’d like to enable this option sometime in the future (for whatever reason), simply replace the line with:

 When you’re done, be sure to save your changes before exiting.
 Completely disabling post revisions isn’t necessarily something we recommend.
 There are other less drastic options you can pursue to optimize and manage revisions in your database.
 However, if you do want to do it, it helps to know that option is there and can easily be activated or deactivated when necessary.

 If you’re like most people, you’ll want to save a couple of post revisions for every post you add to your site – just to be on the safe side.
 For this, the best option is to set a limit on the number of post revisions that are saved to your database.

 You can do that by adding the following line to your wp-config.php file: